Published: November 15, 2023

 kuberay-operator-68cc555c9-qc7cf 1/1 Running 0 22s

-3. Setting Up a RayService Custom Resource (CR)
+Configuring RayService Custom Resource

 # pull official base image